innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

   ### Can I use TeleDrive with a LinearOpMode?

   Yes!
-If you are planning on using TeleDrive in a `LinearOpMode`, you only need to download ```TeleDrive_LinearOpMode.java``` and add your code under the comment that says "CUSTOM CODE GOES HERE".
+If you are planning on using TeleDrive in a `LinearOpMode`, you only need to download ```TeleDrive_LinearOpMode.java``` from the Releases page and add your code under the comment that says "CUSTOM CODE GOES HERE".

 # Contributors